Orders are nobody can see the Great Oz! Not nobody, not nohow!Gatekeeper, Emerald City

 I mentioned 4 variable calculus above.
 Actually, it’s more like 5 variable calculus, the fifth variable being your goals and objectives for sharpening.
 Let’s examine those in more detail.

-If satisfying curiosity are among your goals, then by all means try all the stones, sandpaper, films, pastes, jigs, contraptions, and machines available and methodically test them until they turn to dust.
+If satisfying curiosity are among your goals, then by all means try all the stones, sandpaper, films, pastes, jigs, contraptions, and machines available and methodically test them until they wear away to dust.
 It simplifies the calculus, but the cost and time required to reach a final conclusion may become a heavy burden.

 The performance of the sharpening system you select, including the following factors, is something should include in your calculations: